miraclefactory/motherboard-dataset/README.md

 This repo contains a dataset of motherboard production defects for object detection models, this is currently the biggest public dataset on motherboard defects (as of Dec.
 2022).
-This dataset is built for YOLOv5, YOLOv7 (PyTorch) & YOLOv8.
+This dataset is built for YOLOv5 (PyTorch), YOLOv7 (PyTorch) & YOLOv8.

 ### Download links
 > [YOLOv5-PyTorch](https://staticfile.osl.ink/staticFiles/Motherboard.yolov5pytorch.zip) (221.78MB)